scentellegher/scentellegher.github.io/_posts/2018-05-02-custom-fonts-matplotlib.md

 layout: post
 title:  "Add custom fonts to Matplotlib"
 date:   2018-05-02 00:00:00
-subtitle: How to easily install a custom font in Matplotlib
+subtitle: How to easily install and use a custom font in Matplotlib
 categories: visualization
 img:  # Add image post (optional)
 tags: [custom fonts, matplotlib, visualization] # add tag
 ---

-This is step by step guide to add a custom font to Matplotlib.
+This is step by step guide to install and use a new font in Matplotlib.
 I have tested this procedure on both Linux and OS X machines.
 Suppose you are running a Jupyter notebook and you want to change the font of a plot.
 Here is what you need to do!

 1. First, we need to install our custom font.
 Keep in mind that Matplotlib expects a font in *True Type* format (**.ttf**).
 For example, if we want to add the Helvetica font, we need to check if we have the font in .ttf format installed on our system otherwise we need to download it and install it.